jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Leon Tolstoi, Guerra y paz__

+> The crusade was failing on the shore of the promised land, its prophet entrenched in its vision, its soldier-priest lost in self-doubt.
+In the literature describing the anthropology of religions, this is the time of scapegoats and the murderous crowd.
+>
+> __---Thierry Bardin, bootstrapping Douglas Endelbart and the origins of Personal Computing__

 ## STEM

 > Physics my friend is a narrow path drawn across a gulf that the human imagination cannot grasp